 The situation may be reconstructed in the following way.
-When the determiner doubling construction emerged in Middle Hungarian, the demonstrative (showing agreement in case and number with the noun) adjoined either to the noun phrase headed by the definite article (as in (17)), or to the old, articleless and a more condensed possessive structure (18b), but it did not adjoin to the possessive structure in which the possessor expression was also "external" (18a) - at least, the author does not know of such occurrences.
+When the determiner doubling construction emerged in Middle Hungarian, the demonstrative (showing agreement in case and number with the noun) adjoined either to the noun phrase headed by the definite article (as in (17)), or to the old, articleless and a more condensed possessive structure (18b), but it did not adjoin to the possessive structure in which the possessor expression was also 'external' (18a) -at least, the author does not know of such occurrences.
 The combination of the new loosely adjoined demonstrative with (18b) is illustrated below (an accusative case ending has been added to make the agreement noticeable):

-(22) a. $\begin{bmatrix} DP & az-t \end{bmatrix} \begin{bmatrix} DP & a & szerzetes-nek \end{bmatrix} \begin{bmatrix} D' & book-POSS-ACC & book-POSS-ACC & That book of the monk' & book-POSS-ACC & book-POSS-A$
+(22) a. $[{DP} [{DP} az-t] [{DP} a szerzetes-nek [{D}' ø [könyv-é-t]]]$ that-ACC the monk-DAT book-POSS-ACC 'That book of the monk'

-In section 3.2, it could be observed how Old Hungarian sources had struggled with translating a phrase from the gospel of Matthew (Matthew 24:14), in which a demonstrative modifier should have been combined with a possessor expression.
-In the so called Bible of Vizsoly, compiled in 1590, the problem is, however, practically solved by the application of this new combination:
+In section 5.3.2, it could be observed how Old Hungarian sources had struggled with translating a phrase from the gospel of Matthew (Matthew 24:14), in which a demonstrative modifier should have been combined with a possessor expression.
+In the so-called Bible of Vizsoly, compiled in 1590, the problem is, however, practically solved by the application of this new combination:

-Matthew 24:14 in the Bible of Vizsoly (1590)
+Matthew 24:14 in the Bible of Vizsoly (1590):

-(23) Es predikáltatic ez Isten ország-á-nak Evangeliom-a mind l az egész föld-ön and be.preached this God kingdom-POSS-DAT gospel-POSS all the whole land-SUP
+(23) Es predikáltatic ez Isten ország-á-nak Evangeliom-a mind az and be.preached this God kingdom-POSS-DAT gospel-POSS all the egész föld-ön whole land-sup

-The question remains how we get to the present day distribution where, according to the strict word order rule, dative-marked possessors always have to precede demonstrative modifiers.
+The question remains how we get to the present-day distribution where, according to the strict word order rule, dative-marked possessors always have to precede demonstrative modifiers.
 The simultaneous appearance of a demonstrative and a possessor must always have remained infrequent, but simple demonstrative modification is definitely and universally a common construction.
-At a certain point in the history of the Hungarian language, which cannot be defined in lack of empirical data but must be placed between Middle Hungarian and presentday Hungarian, the position of demonstratives was established in the specifier of the DP.
-When looking for an explanation, one might rely on Elly van Gelderen's (2008: 250) third universal economy principle, the so-called 'Specifier Incorporation' principle, that claims for elements coming from outside to tend to be a specifier rather than an adjunct.10 In accordance with this principle, the originally adjoined demonstrative phrase must have been integrated into the DP domain, as its behavior in Modern Hungarian suggests (see section 2.1).
-In this way, the demonstratives' rather atypical nature in the present day system becomes more reasonable: they appear in a doubly filled DP projection, and their morphology is also somewhat exceptional, since they are marked for case and plurality unlike other modifiers within the Hungarian noun phrase.
+At a certain point in the history of the Hungarian language, which cannot be defined in lack of empirical data but must be placed between Middle Hungarian and present-day Hungarian, the position of demonstratives was established in the specifier of the DP.
+When looking for an explanation, one might rely on Van Gelderen's (2008b: 250) third universal economy principle, the so-called 'Specifier Incorporation' principle, that claims for elements coming from outside to tend to be a specifier rather than an adjunct.9 In accordance with this principle, the originally adjoined demonstrative phrase must have been integrated into the DP domain, as its behaviour in Modern Hungarian suggests (see section 5.2.1).
+In this way, the demonstratives' rather atypical nature in the present-day system becomes more reasonable: they appear in a doubly filled DP projection, and their morphology is also somewhat exceptional, since they are marked for case and plurality unlike other modifiers within the Hungarian noun phrase.
 All these can be due to their appositive origin and to the assumption that, diachronically speaking, they arrived from outside the DP.